Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 These are just a few examples to get you started.
 If you don’t have one, consider choosing a hobby that appeals to you.
 Don’t be afraid to experiment.
 You might try a few artistic endeavors until you find the one that cheers you up.

-When you’re dealing with a chronic illness, it can also help to look for a way to minister to others.
+When you’re dealing with chronic illness, it can also help to look for a way to minister to others.
 You don’t have to do something huge.

 When George suffered a stroke, he lost the ability to speak, but he could still knit.
 After hearing a local hospital needed blankets in the neonatal unit, George began knitting as a way to give back.
 It soothed him to know that even though his ability to communicate was gone, he could still show others the love of Jesus.